godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 ## Hand tracking API

-As mentioned, the hand tracking API is at the center of visualising the users hand.
+As mentioned, the hand tracking API is at the center of visualizing the users hand.
 In Godot 4.3 we overhauled the system so the XR Interface needs to convert hand tracking data to the Godot humanoid skeleton hand bone layout.
 This also means that this logic works both in WebXR, OpenXR and any other XR Interface that adds support for this feature.